 The Contractor hereby grants a non-exclusive and non-transferable license (without the right to sub-license) to the Customer and its legal successor under any and all patents, utility models, industrial designs, trademarks and other intellectual property rights owned by the Contractor or by a third party from whom the Contractor has received the right to grant licenses thereunder, and shall also grant to the Customer a non-exclusive and non-transferable right (without the right to sub-license) to use know-how, software and other technical information disclosed to the Customer under the Contract, in all cases, for the purposes of completion, operation, maintenance, Customer modifications and decommissioning the Work.
 Nothing contained herein shall be construed as transferring the ownership of any patent, utility model, trademark, design, copyright, know-how, software or another intellectual property right from the Contractor or any third party, to the Customer or its legal successor.

 The Contractor shall hold harmless and indemnify the Customer from and against all claims of third parties, and shall hold harmless and indemnify the Customer from and against all claims and demands for or on account of the infringement of any patents, trademarks, industrial designs, know-how, software and rights to intellectual property, and shall indemnify the Customer from and against all claims, proceedings, damages, costs, charges and expenses whatsoever in respect thereof or in relation thereto.
-In case that the Work is not completed and finished by the Contractor, the Contractor shall vest in the Customer all rights to use the patents, trademarks, industrial designs, know-how, software and rights to intellectual property needed for completion, operation, maintenance, Customer modifications and decommissioning the Work.44.1
+In case that the Work is not completed and finished by the Contractor, the Contractor shall grant the Customer the license as described in Clause 44.1.

 All rights under this Clause 44 (Intellectual property rights) shall be granted to the Customer for the period of duration of the goods or services that are supplied by the Contractor and lifetime of the Work, whichever is longer.
 The fully paid license fee for the grant of the licenses and rights as aforesaid is included in Contract Price.
 The Parties considered the purpose of the authorizations granted, the manner and circumstances of use of respective copyrighted works, the size of the Contractor’s creative contribution and the territorial, quantitative and temporal scope of the authorizations granted, when determining the Contract Price.
 If for any reason it becomes necessary or expedient to determine the amount of the remuneration for the granting of the authorizations under this Clause 44 (Intellectual property rights) hereof, the Contractor undertakes to provide all assistance necessary to determine the amount thereof or its share of the Contract Price.